samrosereed/samrosereed.github.io/essays/smartQuestions.md

 **Question**: [How to sort a list of integers in Python?](https://stackoverflow.com/questions/46563416/how-to-sort-a-list-of-integers-in-python)

 **Summary**: This developer presents a model smart question.
 They articulate a clear and concise query regarding the sorting of integers in Python.
 The question includes pertinent details such as a code snippet and the desired outcome, adhering to Raymond's counsel of providing context and demonstrating effort.
+They aslo

 **Responses**: The community reciprocates with concise and effective answers, offering multiple well-documented solutions.
 These responses encompass explanations, code examples, and discussions of pros and cons.
 This showcase of valuable input from experienced developers reinforces the idea that smart questions yield helpful answers.